glpi-project/doc/README.md

 # GLPi's user documentation

+__Documentation is being rewrited...
+Some parts may be really out of date, some links can be broken, ...__

 Current documentation is built on top of [Sphinx documentation generator](http://sphinx-doc.org/).
 It is released under the terms of the <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons BY-NC-ND 4.0 International License</a>.

+## View it online!

+`GLPI users documentation is currently visible <http://glpi-user-documentation.rtfd.io/fr/sphinx/>`_ on ReadTheDocs.

 ## Run it!